infostellarinc/stellarstation-api/README.md

 When using `proto` files from this repository directly in client code, make sure to only use [tagged releases](https://github.com/infostellarinc/stellarstation-api/releases).
 Using `proto` files from any non-tagged revision will likely not work correctly or maintain backwards compatibility.

+The API follows semantic versioning - any breaking, backwards incompatible change will be made while increasing the major version.

 ### Java

 We provide precompiled client stubs for Java.
 Java users can just add a dependency on